sandeep-tukaram/algods/instruction_design/recursion.md

 - Now you have a slightly smaller sandwich (n-1 problem)
 - Keep going until you're down to the last bite

 This is the simplest recursive pattern: take one piece off, solve the rest.
 It's like saying "I'll handle this one thing, and assume the rest will work out."
-This is exactly what insertion sort does - it takes one number and figures out where to put it in an already-sorted list.
+This is exactly what insertion sort does - it takes one number and figures out where to place it in an already-sorted list.

 When to use it?
 When your problem naturally breaks down one piece at a time, like:
 - Adding numbers in a list